 The effect of a change in the sponsor credit quality on the note's Aaa CE varies according to the characteristics of the transaction.
 In addition, the effect differs depending on whether we are using the note's expected loss or probability of default as the basis of our calculations.
-For simplicity, we have calculated a set of average effects, as Exhibit 2A shows, based on both expected loss and probability of default across transactions that have varying characteristics.
+For simplicity, we have calculated a set of average effects, as Exhibit 17 shows, based on both expected loss and probability of default across transactions that have varying characteristics.

-^{} In this example, we derive the probability of default corresponding to the sponsor credit quality (expressed as its CR Assessment) from our idealized default table to weight the notes' expected loss in each of the two scenarios.
+\ In this example, we derive the probability of default corresponding to the sponsor credit quality (expressed as its CR assessment) from Moody's Idealized Cumulative Expected Default table to weight the notes' expected loss in each of the two scenarios.